ajarek/faq-accordion-parcel/README.md

 # faq-accordion-parcel

-### after downloading the application from the repository, it belongs to the terminal enter
+### after downloading the application from the repository, it belongs to the terminal enter:
 ```
  npm start
 ```